 23 Foods That Help Lower Bad Cholesterol

 Lowering bad cholesterol levels is crucial for maintaining heart health and reducing the risk of cardiovascular diseases.
 One way to achieve this is by incorporating specific foods into your diet that are known for their cholesterol-lowering properties.
-Here are 23 foods that can help lower bad cholesterol:
+Let’s dive deeper into how each of these foods can contribute to a healthier lifestyle and provide practical tips for including them in your meals.

 1. Oats